Simple Strawberry Cobbler Recipe

 Small bowl of cobbler with a scoop of ice cream on top.
 Bowl of strawberries and baking dish with strawberry cobbler behind the bowl.

-When the weather starts to warm up and spring and summer parties are on the horizon, my brain immediately goes to fruity desserts like my strawberry cobbler.
+When the weather warms up and summer parties roll in, my brain goes straight to fruity dessert recipes like this easy strawberry cobbler recipe.
 Good thing they’re just as simple to make as they are delicious!

 Need more cobbler recipes?
-Be sure to check out my 4 ingredient peach cobbler, blueberry cobbler with frozen blueberries, peach cobbler with cake mix, and simple apple cobbler recipe next!
+Be sure to check out my blueberry cobbler with frozen blueberries, peach cobbler with cake mix, and simple apple cobbler recipe next!

 Ingredients for strawberry cobbler: butter, flour, baking powder, salt, sugar, milk, and strawberries.